OmaJuliet/TRACKO-APP/README.md

 - Tailwindcss for styling
 - Firebase for Authentication and Real-time Dataabase Storage
 - Redux for State Management
-- LocalStorage to store and fetch data from the profile settings
+- LocalStorage to store and fetch data from the tasks list
 - Other libraries: React-icons, React-toastify- React-modal, and React-datepicker